 Silicon Valley, Angry Bosses, and The Big Epiphany

-A year later I graduated from the University New Hampshire and was hired to be an Inside Sales Representative for Cabletron Systems, Inc. – a computer networking company (bigger than Cisco Systems in the day…).
-I had to make anywhere between 50 to 100 outbound calls a day to new prospects.
-I was pretty good at sales, and within a year’s time, I was promoted to outside sales.
+A year later, I graduated from the University New Hampshire and was hired to be an Inside Sales Representative for Cabletron Systems, Inc. – a computer networking company (bigger than Cisco Systems in the day…).
+My job was to make anywhere between 50 to 100 outbound calls a day to new prospects with the goal of scheduling appointments for my Outside Sales Representative.
+I was pretty good at sales, and within a year, I was promoted to Outside Sales.
 In 1994, Cabletron relocated me from Dover, New Hampshire, to San Jose in Silicon Valley – California.